LoginRadius/docs/content/guide/jwt/index.md

    - **Secret Key:** Enter the secret key obtained from the service provider.
 It would be used to sign the JWT and will later be used to verify the received JWT.

    - **Query String Parameter:** The query parameter name in which LoginRadius sends JWT during JWT SSO flow.
 After authentication, the redirect URL will contain a JWT under this parameter name.
-The redirect URL will look like this: <redirecturi>?<parameter name from admin console>=JWTtoken
+The redirect URL will look like this: `<redirecturi>?<parameter name from LoginRadius Dashboard>=JWTtoken`

    - **Algorithms:** Algorithm to sign JWT.
 LoginRadius supports the following algorithms: